-- 7. A submission of the Unit Mix of all proposed rental housing units to be developed must be received by NCORR. - 8.
+- 1. A submission of the Unit Mix of all proposed rental housing units to be developed. - 2.
 Section 504 of the Rehabilitation Act of 1973 requires that 5% of the dwelling units, or at least one unit, whichever is greater, to be accessible for persons with mobility disabilities.
-An additional 2% of the dwelling units, or at least one unit, whichever is greater, to be accessible for persons with vision or hearing disabilities. - 9.
-All projects that propose to rehabilitate, newly construct or reconstruct eight (8) or more dwelling units are subject to Davis Bacon regulations. - 10.
-All proposed multifamily development projects must prepare and submit an adopted Tenant Selection Plan that includes: - Marketing plan; and - Tenant household income determinations/income certifications/annual re-certifications. - 11.
-Inclusion of Operating and/or Rent Reserves are permitted within the proposed project development budget. - 12.
+An additional 2% of the dwelling units, or at least one unit, whichever is greater, to be accessible for persons with vision or hearing disabilities. - 3.
+All projects that propose to rehabilitate, newly construct or reconstruct eight (8) or more dwelling units are subject to Davis Bacon regulations. - 4.
+All proposed multifamily development projects must prepare and submit an adopted Tenant Selection Plan that includes: - Marketing plan; and - Tenant household income determinations/income certifications/annual re-certifications. - 5.
+Inclusion of Operating and/or Rent Reserves are permitted within the proposed project development budget. - 6.
 Provisions addressing who will be responsible for maintenance and appearance and maintaining rental compliance during the affordability period should be included.